 If the tapered annual allowance amount is exceeded, then any annual allowance charge that occurs, will effectively claw back some of that tax relief.
 It’s also worth remembering that the annual allowance charge is always payable by the individual, even if the excess savings were down to employer contributions.

 Nearly six months on from the introduction of tapering for high earners we’re hearing that the new rules are causing difficulties for some people – such as the self-employed, employees with fluctuating earnings, those who receive large bonuses or those with defined benefit savings.
 Those groups need help to find out:

 - if the new rules apply to them, or not;

 - if they’ll affect benefit packages or salary levels;

 - the general level of pension savings being made;

 - the timing of bonus payments; and

 - the amount of tax relief given by HMRC or the amount of tax that is paid to them for annual allowance charges.

-If you’d like to find out more about the new rules take a look at our technical article; ‘What a caper over taper’ for an in-depth look at how taper works.
+If you’d like to find out more about the new rules take a look at our technical article for an in-depth look at how taper works.
 The article details how to calculate adjusted and threshold income and includes tapering examples.